marcellomaugeri/euler-swap/docs/architecture.md

 ## Fees

-Swapping fees are charged by requiring the swapper to pay slightly more of the input token than is proscribed by the curve parameters.
+Swapping fees are charged by requiring the swapper to pay slightly more of the input token than is required by the curve parameters.
 This extra amount is simply directly deposited into the vaults on behalf of the EulerSwap account.
 This means that it has the effect of increasing the account's NAV, but does not change the shape of the curve itself.
 The curve is always static, per EulerSwap instance.

+When an EulerSwap instance is created, a **protocol fee** parameter may be installed by the factory.
+This portion of the collected fees are routed to a protocol fee recipient.
+An administrator of the factory can change the the protocol fee and recipient for future created EulerSwap instances, although previously created instances will not be updated retroactively.

 ## Reserve desynchronisation